A. Barriers to effective ministry.

 c. denial of any validity to new information; affirmation of indifference.

 learning process stops.
-Or, one goes from denial of validity of information to fear.
+Or, one goes from denial of validity of information

 d. fear.